sergiog23/YoutubeSearchClassify/README.md

 1.Download zip file  \
 2.Extract files\
-3.On a terminal cd into YoutubeSearchClassify\
+3.On a terminal cd into AppDataMining\
-4.cd into YoutubeApp\
+4.cd into AppDataMining\
 5.run python3 app.py \
 6.This will run an give you a link to the webapp \
 7.Ctrl-c on the link to open web app.